fozodavid/react-configurable-layout/README.md

 ## Overview
 This is a sample application to demonstrate a dynamically changeable layout dashboard with real-time data display using Socket.io.

 As a bonus it also demonstrates scalable folder structures in React and rapid ui prototyping with Bootstrap.
+Also an interactive 3D widget created with three.js.

 ## Usage
 Drag the Cards to change the layout, use the bottom left handler to resize.